Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/uwu/en/02_ifrit.md

 ## Waking Ifrit

 Infernal Nails can be hit by baited Violent Eruptions.
-When a Nail is hit by an Eruption, it gains a stack (to up two) and increases in size.
+When a Nail is hit by an Eruption, it gains a stack (max two) and increases in size.

 Each stack it receives does the following: